 Nexus phones also (mostly) received updates directly from Google, and had unlockable bootloaders to encourage developers to tinker with the phones.
 The company would go on to create over a dozen Nexus devices, including phones, tablets, and even a media streaming player that was ahead of its time.

 The Nexus line is remembered as containing some of Android’s best-ever phones, including the Samsung Galaxy Nexus, the Nexus 5, and the Nexus 6P.
 The Nexus 7 is also fondly remembered as one of the first Android tablets to truly rival the Apple iPad Mini and the Amazon Kindle Fire.

 Google Home Mini

 As mentioned earlier in this post, Google is betting big that AI-powered digital assistants are the future.
-When it formally launched Google Assistant, it was mostly relegated to specific apps, certain Pixel phones, and the one smart speaker Google had at the time, the $100 Google Home.
+When it formally launched Google Assistant, it was mostly relegated to specific apps, certain Pixel phones, and the one smart speaker the company had at the time, the $100 Google Home.

 As far as mass adoption goes, there probably isn't a Google hardware product as successful as the Google Home Mini.

-In 2017, though, Google launched the Google Home Mini, an unbelievably inexpensive smart speaker that brought Google Assistant to pretty much anyone.
-At certain points, Google was literally giving the device away.
+In 2017, though, Google launched the Home Mini, an unbelievably inexpensive smart speaker that brought Assistant to pretty much anyone.
+At certain points, the company was literally giving the device away.
 The strategy helped Google Assistant gobble up market share.
 It now accounts for around 30% of the overall market, nearly matching the share of Amazon’s Alexa, which had a multi-year head start.